Image Credit: MAD.vertise/Shutterstock.com

-Based on statistics by Cancer Research UK, in 2009 it was estimated that 40,841 men were diagnosed with prostate cancer.
-Up to 10,721 men died from prostate cancer in the UK in 2010.
+Based on statistics by Cancer Research UK, in 2016 it was estimated that 47,740 men were diagnosed with prostate cancer.
+Prostate cancer accounts for 26% of all new cancer cases in males in the UK (2016).
 The current statistics highlight the importance of finding new treatment options for prostate cancer.
-Apart from some of the common treatment methods for this form of cancer including radiation, LHRH agonists/antagonists, and cryotherapy, radical prostatectomy (such as retropubic, perineal, and robot-assisted laparoscopy) offer the most long-term solution to treating this type of malignant neoplasm.
-The scope of this article discusses the application, challenges and developments in da Vinci-assisted robot prostatectomy.
+Apart from some of the traditional treatments for this form of cancer including radiation, LHRH agonists/antagonists, and cryotherapy, radical prostatectomy (such as retropubic, perineal, and robot-assisted laparoscopy) offer the most long-term solution to treating this type of malignant neoplasm.
+Since 2000, one of the most used robotic laparoscopic procedures has been the da Vinci-assisted robot prostatectomy.

 The da Vinci Robot

-- Console – this platform allows the surgeon to be seated and observe a 3D image of the precise surgical field.
-There are a number of controls on the console positioned under the display and these are manually controlled by the surgeon.
-The controls allow the surgeon to manipulate movement of the surgical instruments positioned inside the surgical field.
+Console – this platform allows the surgeon to sit and watch a 3D image of the precise surgical field.
+There are several controls on the console positioned under the display and these are manually operated by the surgeon.
+The surgeon can control the movement of the surgical instruments positioned inside the surgical field.

-- Patient-side Cart – This element to the robot consists of up to four robotic instrument arms that perform the surgical procedure under the surgeon’s control (i.e., making an incision).
+Patient-side Cart – This element of the robot consists of up to four robotic instrument arms that perform the surgical procedure under the surgeon’s control (i.e., making an incision).
 One of the four instrument arms is designed to conduct a laparoscopy.
-This arm can pivot at a distance of 1–2 cm, which aims to minimise any surrounding tissue from being compromised.
+This arm can pivot at a distance of 1–2 cm, which aims to minimize any surrounding tissue from being compromised.

-- EndoWrist Instruments – these particular instruments have seven degrees of freedom to ensure that this operating instrument mimics the dexterity of the human hand.
-Again, this flexibility in such operating instruments is based on the need to create a robot with the most precision.
-Each instrument is designed to perform movements including clamping, suturing and tissue manipulation whilst still maintaining full composition of surround tissue.
+EndoWrist Instruments – These instruments have seven degrees of flexibility to ensure that the operating instrument is as dextrous as the human hand as the robot needs to be able to match the precise movements of the surgeon.
+Each instrument is designed to perform movements including clamping, suturing and tissue manipulation whilst still maintaining the full integrity of surround tissue.

-The following video demonstrates the structural principle to the da Vinci robot and provides a clear comparison between the benefits of using an advanced intuitive tool and tradition surgical procedures for conducting a prostatectomy.
+[The following video demonstrates the principles of the da Vinci robot and provides a clear comparison between the benefits of using an advanced intuitive tool and a traditional surgical procedure for conducting a prostatectomy.]

-The next video is a clear 3D animation of a robotic prostatectomy.
+[The next video is a clear 3D animation of a robotic prostatectomy.
 The video demonstrates how the robotic instruments accomplish movement in many directions to perform incisions in the prostate tissue.
-The key point to note with this demonstration is that the nerves and blood vessels that are maintain sexual function should still be preserved following completion of the surgical procedure.
+The key point to note with this demonstration is that the nerves and blood vessels that maintain sexual function should still be preserved following completion of the surgical procedure.]

-- Application of the da Vinci robotic system for conducting a prostatectomy reduces the chances of the patient experiencing impotence and incontinence due to increased precision during surgery and minimal damage to surrounding blood vessels and nerves.
+Using the da Vinci robotic system for a prostatectomy reduces the chances of the patient experiencing impotence and incontinence due to the increased precision during surgery and minimal damage to surrounding blood vessels and nerves.

-The main challenge with robot-assisted prostatectomy is to maintain cancer control and avoid damage to surrounding tissue to help preserve functionality in potency.
-Robot surgery is beginning to advance as an alternative solution applied in several surgical fields including urology, gynecology, and cardiothoracic specialities.
-One of the biggest endeavours is to ensure that the surgeon is able to master any new skills associated with the development of surgical robotic systems – standardisation and communication of procedures and control of robots to assist in surgery needs further attention to achieve perfection in manipulating this system.
+The main challenge with robot-assisted prostatectomy is to protect the surrounding tissue to help preserve functionality in potency while maintaining cancer control.
+Robot surgery has advanced as an alternative solution applied in several surgical fields including urology, gynecology, and cardiothoracic specialties.
+A major issue is ensuring that the surgeon can master any new skills associated with the development of surgical robotic systems – standardization and communication of procedures and control of robots to assist in surgery needs further attention to achieve perfection in manipulating this system.